Chemotherapy drugs kill or disable cancer cells. Chemotherapy is a treatment option for most types of breast cancer.

 High prescription drug costs are a barrier to care.
 High costs can prevent people from getting the medications prescribed by their health care providers.
 No one should be forced to get less appropriate treatment simply because an insurer provides more coverage for IV chemotherapy than oral chemotherapy.

-Komen supports efforts at the state and federal level to require insurers to provide equal (or better) coverage for oral chemotherapy as they provide for IV chemotherapy to ensure people have access to affordable, appropriate treatment for their cancer.
+Komen supports efforts at the state and federal levels that require insurers to provide coverage for oral breast cancer medications at a rate no less favorable than what they provide for IV medications to ensure patients have access to affordable, appropriate treatment for their cancer.

 Komen Support Resources